|Position:||University of Nebraska Athletics|

-Shamus McKnight joined the Nebraska Athletic Department in 1997 and currently serves as associate media relations director after being promoted to that position in August of 2009.
+Shamus McKnight joined the Nebraska Athletic Department in 1997 and currently serves as a Senior Associate Communications Director after being promoted to that position in July of 2016.
 McKnight joined the full-time athletic department staff in 1999, and works directly with the Nebraska men's basketball and football programs.

 In 2007, McKnight's volleyball and baseball guides were both voted "Best in the Nation" by CoSIDA.
 In 2008, McKnight was honored by the American Volleyball Coaches Association (AVCA) as its Sports Information Director of the Year.

-He has served as host media relations director for the 2006 and 2008 NCAA Women's Division I Volleyball Championships in Omaha in addition to his duties as Nebraska's team media relations director.
-McKnight has also served on Nebraska's on-site Media Relations team for two football national championship games, as well as coordinated media relations operations for the 1999 NCAA Men's Gymnastics Championships in Lincoln along with NCAA or conference events in baseball, women's gymnastics and men's and women's tennis.
+He has served as host communications director for the 2006 and 2008 NCAA Women's Division I Volleyball Championships in Omaha in addition to his duties as Nebraska's team communications director.
+McKnight has also served on Nebraska's on-site communications team for two football national championship games, as well as coordinated communications operations for the 1999 NCAA Men's Gymnastics Championships in Lincoln along with NCAA or conference events in baseball, women's gymnastics volleyball and men's and women's tennis.

-McKnight has also served for five years as a member of the NCAA's College World Series Media Coordination Team.
-McKnight served as president of the National Collegiate Baseball Writers of America during the 2007-08 academic year and is currently in his seventh year of serving on CoSIDA's Academic All-America Committee.
+McKnight has also served for seven years as a member of the NCAA's College World Series Media Coordination Team and has served as the official scorer at Men's College World Series since 2013.
+McKnight served as president of the National Collegiate Baseball Writers of America during the 2007-08 academic year and is currently in his 11th year of serving on CoSIDA's Academic All-America Committee.